upper/db

 }

-Iterators are automatically closed at the end of the Next()-based loop, but in case you need to exit the iterator before the loop is completed use iter.Close():
+Iterators are automatically closed at the end of the Next()-based loop.
+If you need to exit the iterator before the loop is completed use iter.Close():

 for iter.Next() {